jhendrix13/RCS/README.md

 Eventually due to the popularity of this software, I released it to the public for people to use as their website.

-**All the PHP & SQL code is 100% mine; however, because this was a recreation of an old website, the images and website CSS and majority of the HTML code do not belong to me, as they were recovered from an existing template.**
+**NOTE: All the PHP & SQL code is 100% mine; however, because this was a recreation of an old website, the images and website CSS and majority of the HTML code do not belong to me, as they were recovered from an existing template.**